code-kern-ai/embedders/README.md

 ## How to install
 You can set up this library via either running `pip install embedders`, or via cloning this repository and running `pip install -r requirements.txt` in your repository.

+**Caution:** We currently have this tested for Python 3 up to Python 3.9.
+If your installation runs into issues, please contact us.

 ## Example
 *Calculating sentence embeddings*
 ```python